What are Book Towns?

 Sedbergh Book Town

 There are only a couple of shops in Sedbergh which sell only books (however, one of them is enormous!
 See below).
-But there are book outlets in many shops such as Farfield Clothing, No 6 and Sleepy Elephant, while Sedbergh Information and Book Centre has a huge & eclectic range of books from 18 dealers, and you can find books at Farfield Mill Arts and Heritage Centre, a mile away up the road to Hawes.
+But there are book outlets in many shops such as Farfield Clothing and Sleepy Elephant, while Howgills Bookshop at Sedbergh Information Centre has a huge & eclectic range of books from 18 dealers, and you can find books at Farfield Mill Arts and Heritage Centre, a mile away up the road to Hawes.
 There are also a number of Book Cafes where you can buy books as well as great meals, teas and cakes.

 Sedbergh Book Shelter

-Westwood Books, at the eastern end of Main Street is a family‑run enterprise that moved to Sedbergh from Hay‑on‑Wye in 2005.
+Westwood Books, at the eastern end of Main Street is a family‑run enterprise.
+Originally the business moved to Sedbergh from Hay‑on‑Wye in 2005 but is now run by Paul & Heather Thomas.
 The former cinema is home to about 70,000 titles at any one time and it’s the sort of place where browsers can lose all sense of time.
-It’s worth a visit in its own right.

 And when your bibliophilic passion is spent – or you just need a little breather – remember that Sedbergh is also a rather nice little town, with cakes and ale and stunning views.
 Round off your day with one of the gentle ambles described on our Things to do around Sedbergh page.